brianquach/five-card-poker-api/README.md

     - Method: PUT
     - Parameters: game_urlsafe_key, player
     - Returns: Message confirming that a player has forfeit the game and that their opponent has won.
     - Description: Cancel game does not actually cancel the game, but forfeits the player that is canceling the game; giving the win to the cancelling player's opponent.
 The name of this endpoint is kept for consistency with the project rubric.
+The player's opponent will be sent an email notifying them of player's forfeiture and their win.
     - Raises: NotFoundException if player does not exist.
 ForbiddenException if player is not part of the game.
 BadRequestException is game key is not valid.

 - **get_user_rankings**